DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Let us hear it."

-"It is possible Heaven Lord Alfreya himself punished these angels in courtyard."
+"It is possible Heaven Lord Alfreyja himself punished these angels in courtyard."

 "Yes!?"